-For gates that do not require protection, it is recommended that the cable be routed and buried 0.3 meters (1 foot) or more below the roadway in rigid PVC conduit (as shown in figure 7).
-With the proper tuning of the fiber-optic system, this creates a gate bypass that is insensitive to vibration from the roadway.
+For gates that do not require protection, it is recommended that the cable be routed and buried 0.3 meters (1 foot) or more below the roadway in rigid conduit.
+This creates a gate bypass that is insensitive to vibration from the roadway.